Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 developed applications.
 This procedure covers both the _production_ and _development_ environment.

-Throughout the documentation the following addresses will be used:

-  - **hostname**: ddps
-  - **IPv4 address**: 172.16.201.113)

-### Document warning

-This document contain valid commands: you may copy and paste to your hards desire or grab all commands at once with (please mind the **tabs**):
+This document contain valid commands: you may copy and paste to your hearts desire or grab all commands at once with (please mind the **tabs**):

 	sed '/^	/!d; s/^	//' ddps-database-server-installation.md